Madhuri Dixit: Personal life

 Following her marriage, Dixit relocated to Denver, Colorado, for over a decade.
 On 17 March 2003, Dixit gave birth to a son, Arin.
 Two years later, on 8 March 2005, she gave birth to another son, Ryan.
 She described motherhood as "amazing" and added that her kids kept "the child in her alive".

 Dixit moved back to Mumbai with her family in October 2011.
 Speaking about it, Dixit said, "I always love being here.
 I have grown up here in Mumbai so for me it is like coming back home.
 It was a different phase in my life, where I wanted to have a home, family, husband and children... everything that I had dreamt of."

 In 2018, Dixit along with her husband, founded the production company, RnM Moving Pictures.
 They both also together earned orange belts in taekwondo.

-Filmography

 Accolades

 Dixit has received six Filmfare Awards from a record seventeen nominations, including four Best Actress awards for Dil (1990), Beta (1992), Hum Aapke Hain Kaun!
 (1994) and Dil To Pagal Hai (1997), and a Filmfare Award for Best Supporting Actress for Devdas (2002).
-She earned a Filmfare Special Award for completing twenty-five years in the Indian film industry.
-In 2008, she was awarded Padma Shri, the fourth-highest Indian civilian award, by the Government of India for her contributions to the arts.
+She earned a Filmfare Special Award for completing 25 years in the Indian film industry.
+In 2008, she was awarded the Padma Shri, the fourth-highest Indian civilian award, by the Government of India for her contributions to the arts.
+In 2023, she was awarded the Special Recognition for Contribution to Bharatiya Cinema Award at the 54th IFFI.